Who Else Wants an Electric Scooter Lock That Really Works?

 Choose a Permanent Object

 Always lock your scooter onto a permanent fixture, preferably one that’s cemented to the ground.
-Ensure the anchor is not too short because it’s easy to lift a 25lb scooter over a 3-foot locking point.
+Ensure the anchor is not too short because lifting a 25lb scooter over a 3-foot locking point is easy.

 Your best bet is a designated bike rack since it’s designed for that exact purpose.
 But, in a pinch, stair railings, steel posts, and signposts work too.
 Avoid metal fences and flimsy structures that look easy to cut or smash through.